TorneEyito/QA-Testing-Portfolio/README.md

 ## 💡 Notes

-This is a manual testing practice project created as part of my journey to become a QA Software Tester.
-More features and updates will be added as I continue learning.
+This is a manual testing practice project created as part of my journey to becoming a QA Software Tester.
+More features and updates will be added as I progress.

 ---